euphonium-baritone

 Common Mistakes to Avoid

-• Using the wrong oil: Cooking oil, penetrating oil (like WD-40), or machine oil will damage plating and attract grime.
-Only use valve oil.
+- Using the wrong oil: Cooking oil, penetrating oil, or machine oil will damage plating and attract grime.
+Only use valve oil formulated for brass instruments.

-• Forcing stuck valves: If a valve won’t move, do not use pliers or excessive force.
-Apply a few drops of penetrating oil designed for brass, wait 15 minutes, and gently rock the valve up and down.
-If that fails, take the instrument to a repair shop.
+- Forcing stuck valves: If a valve will not move, do not use pliers or excessive force.
+Apply a few drops of penetrating oil designed for brass repair, wait 15 minutes, and gently rock the valve up and down.
+If that fails, take the instrument to a qualified repair shop immediately.

-• Twisting the valve during insertion: Always insert straight down.
-Twisting can gouge the casing, leading to air leaks.
+- Twisting the valve during insertion: Always insert straight down.
+Twisting can gouge the casing, leading to permanent air leaks that require professional repair.

-• Oiling without wiping: Applying fresh oil over dirty residue only moves the grit around.
-Always wipe the piston first.
+- Oiling without wiping: Applying fresh oil over grime only moves the debris around.
+Always wipe the piston clean before applying new oil.

-• Over-oiling: Too much oil can leak onto the felt pads, causing them to swell and change valve height.
-A thin, even film is all you need.
+- Over-oiling: Too much oil leaks onto the felt pads, causing them to swell and alter the valve height.
+A thin, even film is all you need for smooth, fast action.

 Troubleshooting Common Valve Issues